Everything you need to know about teaching English in Austria in 2026

 When we won the prestigious award for the second and then the third time, TEFL Online Pro increasingly became a target for online attacks.

-We have now won the Teachers’ Choice Award for the fifth year in a row.
+We have now won the Teachers’ Choice Award for the sixth year in a row.

 None of the attacks were instigated by a TEFL Online Pro Customer or a TEFL Online Pro education partner.
 Any such attacks were instigated by a TEFL program business competitor.